 A circular saw, on the other hand, is more portable and requires less storage space.
 The rails are somewhat large and cumbersome to store.
 Furthermore, you must preserve them in such a way that they are not damaged by folds; otherwise, they will lose their accuracy.

-In addition, you can load several circular saw wheels to cut harder materials, while a track saw is mainly for cutting wood or other softer materials.
+In addition, you can load several circular saw wheels to cut harder materials, while a plunge cut saw is mainly for cutting wood or other softer materials.

 What to look for when buying a track saw

-When purchasing a track saw, the first thing to look for is a powerful motor, just like you would with any other saw.
+The most important one of all the track saw features is in my opinion the engine power.
+When buying a plunge saw, the first thing to look for is a powerful motor, just like you would with any other saw.
 The saw may cut through the wood faster with a more powerful motor.
 When purchasing a crawler saw with a low-power motor, be cautious; while it may save you money, it will result in the saw not cutting as well.
 Make sure any track saw you buy has a motor rating of at least 9 amps, or it won’t cut well.